-Keep noise levels to a minimum.
+- Keep noise levels to a minimum.
 Study rooms are not soundproof, so all conversations, music, or movies should be kept low so as not to disturb other patrons.

-First-come/first-served rooms should remain unlocked at all times.
+- First-come/first-served rooms should remain unlocked at all times.

-Curtis Laws Wilson Library is not responsible for unattended items.
+- Curtis Laws Wilson Library is not responsible for unattended items.
 Items left for longer than 15 minutes may be cleared from the room so it is available for use by others.
-These items may be claimed at the Circulation Desk upon proper identification.
-Items left unclaimed when the library closes will be sent to Campus Security the next day.
+These items may be claimed at the Service Desk upon proper identification.
+Items left unclaimed when the library closes will be placed in the “Library Lost and Found”, unless it is an item of high value, those items will be sent to Campus Security the next day.